jilanbshk/S3_Sanity_Check/README.md

 ```

-Bucket `test` does not exists or unreadable by everyone.
+Bucket `test` does not exist or unreadable by everyone.

 ####Testing if bucket `test2` is readable by everyone.